-Ques 1: Describe the basis on which archaeologists identified the centres of craft production in the Harappan culture.
+Ques 1: Describe the basis on which archaeologists identified the centers of craft production in the Harappan culture.

-Ans: The main craft production in Harappan culture were bead making, shell cutting, seal making, cubical weights making, stone blades making etc. These things were found in Afghanistan, Jammu, Baluchistan and Gujarat.
-On this basis, archaecologists identified that these were the centres of craft production.
+Ans: The main craft production in Harappan culture were bead making, shell cutting, seal making, cubical weights making, stone blades making, etc. These things were found in Afghanistan, Jammu, Baluchistan, and Gujarat.
+On this basis, archaeologists identified that these were the centers of craft production.

 Ques 2: Explain the sources of revenue of Village Panchayats during the Mughal rule in India.

 Ans: Sources of revenue of Village Panchayats during the Mughal rule in India were:

 Land revenue, control over agricultural production, and fixation of tax.

 2. Actual collection and payment of tax as it was fixed as per area of land.

 Ques 3: Examine the impact of 'Limitation Laws' passed by the British in 1859.